Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Rafting levy (environmental management + insurance fees)Travel insurance (recommended)

-Rafting levy: A $30 per person levy covers land management fees, dam water release costs, government charges, and part recovery of public risk insurance.
-This is typically payable on the day of rafting — check when booking whether it's included in your quoted price or added separately.
+Rafting levy: A per-person levy (typically around $30) covers land management fees, dam water release costs, government charges and part recovery of public risk insurance.
+This is typically payable on the day — confirm with your operator at booking whether it's included in your quoted price or added separately, as the amount can change year-to-year.

 Short on Time?
 Barron River Half-Day